amazon-science/ssepy/README.md

 instances to annotate in one go to maximize the precision of our estimates of model performance on the entire dataset?**

-The cascade (Consider: Anticipating, Stratifying, Choosing, Annotating and Documenting, then finally Estimate!) package helps you do that!
-The implementation of the cascade package revolves around the following sequential framework:
+The ssepy package helps you do that!
+The implementation of the ssepy package revolves around the following sequential framework:

-**Consider**:
-1. **Anticipating**: Predict the expected model performance for each example.
+1. **Predict**: Predict the expected model performance for each example.
-2. **Stratifying**: Divide the dataset into strata using the base predictions.
+2. **Stratify**: Divide the dataset into strata using the base predictions.
-3. **Choosing**: Sample a data subset using the chosen sampling method.
+3. **Sample**: Sample a data subset using the chosen sampling method.
-4. **Annotating and Documenting**: Acquire annotations for the sampled subset.
+4. **Annotate**: Acquire annotations for the sampled subset.
-5. **Estimating**: Estimate model performance.
+5. **Estimate**: Estimate model performance.

 See our paper [here](https://arxiv.org/pdf/2406.07320) for a technical overview of the framework.